0xboz/blog/_posts/2019-07-15-understand-and-model-cryptocurrencies-volatility-using-garch-variants.md

     <figcaption>Recursive forecasting EGARCH</figcaption>
 </figure>

-EGARCH has outperformed the other two in all 3 forecasting schemes based on MAE, MAPE, and RMSE
+EGARCH has outperformed the other two in all 3 forecasting schemes based on MAE, MAPE, and RMSE.

 ## The End